revisit-studies/reVISit-studies.github.io/docs/designing-studies/study-sequences.md

     order: 'fixed'
  }
 ```
+TODO: I don't get how this really works here?

-You can also wait until multiple attention checks are failed to jump to end
+You can also wait until multiple attention checks have been answered incorrectly to jump to end:

+TODO: more explanation; is repeatedComponent a special keyword?

 ```
  sequence: {